cshintov/mynotes/_posts/2019-11-02-fun-with-fibonacci.markdown

 categories: jekyll update
 tags: [python]
 ---
 I love [fibonacci] series!
+<br><br>
-It can be used to illustrate important concepts in programming.
+Besides, having the [golden ratio] between its adjacent numbers, it can be used to illustrate important concepts in programming.
 It's recursive implementation is elegant and with [memoization], we can improve it's time complexity.

 What's a fibonacci?
 It's the following series. <br><br>
 `1, 1, 2, 3, 5, 8, 13, ...`